busypeoples/busypeoples.github.io/_posts/2014-06-23-testing-angularjs-hierarchical-directives.markdown

 There a couple of possible approaches here:

-One way is to wrap the _collection_ directive around the _item_directive when calling $compile:
+One way is to wrap the _collection_ directive around the _item_directive when calling $compile the other approach is to mock the controller.
+Adding a jasmine spy will also enable to verify if certain methods have been called when triggering a click for example.
+Here is an example implementation for a mocked controller:

 ```javascript
 beforeEach(inject(function($rootScope, $compile) {